tyson-nw/SRD/SRD.md

 - **Target** - 12 space [[#Range]]
 - **Duration** - 1 minute

-As a [[#Response]] to hitting a foe the caster deals an additional 2d8 damage, 2d10 if the target is Undead or an Outsider.
+As a [[#Response]] to hitting a foe the caster deals an additional 2d8 damage.
 The target glows with faint light, cannot hide, cannot be invisible, and has a [[#Hindrance]] on their [[#Deflect]] defense.
 When casting at a higher Tier deal an addtional die of damage for every tier beyond 2nd.

 ### Break Curse
 - **Tier 2** - [[#Dedicant]], [[#God Touched]]